 At least two pilots are required to move an aircraft in or out.
-Any person may call out "STOP!" if a surface is too close to contact with another object.
+Any person may call out "STOP!" if anything is too close to contact with another object.
+Be especially careful of sailplane Fin contacting the hangar door when pulling or tugging the sailplane out of the hangar.

 Ensure canopies are latched before moving any glider.